ohjay/TripleTGame/README.md

 ## Important Announcement
 All of the features that I had initially planned – a full storyline, complete with animations and three worlds (/ 12 levels!) – will probably never be released.
 The reasons for this are twofold: **(a)** I have no users and therefore no external liability, and **(b)** I've lost interest in game design and the tedium of doing all this work myself.

 With regard to my second point, let's just say that I feel as if I've accomplished what I originally set out to do.
-That is, I've gotten a feel for elementary platformer logic (spritesheet animation, collision detection, movement / parallax scrolling, ...) and Swing GUI basics.
+That is, I've gotten my taste of elementary platformer logic (spritesheet animation, collision detection, movement / parallax scrolling, ...) and Swing GUI basics.
 From here on out, it'd mostly be fine-tuning positional coordinates, mapping out hundreds of spritesheet pixels, and animating a ton of movement sequences.
-Most of this would feel pretty repetitive, and again with my lack of a userbase I find myself with little motivation to continue in my game-creating endeavors.
+Most of this would feel pretty repetitive, and again with my lack of a userbase I find myself with little motivation to continue.
 I've set my sights on bigger and more exciting projects (_what are they, you ask?
-Well, you'll just have to stay tuned_), and I think that it's time I gave this one some closure.
+Well, you'll just have to stay tuned_), and I think it's time I gave this one some closure.
 Thus, I'm going to publish the game in its current unpolished form, and say that this, my friends, is the "**beta gold**" (final!) release.

 Yes, it pains me a little to leave Triple T in this state, but I take a bit of solace in two of the things that I mentioned above (...i.e. literally no one cares, and I have better things to spend my time on).
 So yes, I'm declaring now that work on Triple T has ceased; it's time to close up shop at last.